jimxx1995/PresidentsTwitterPoliticalIssues/README.md

 # Relationships Between Presidents Twitter and Political Issues

-Twitter is one of the most popular social media in U.S. and used by influential politicians including US presidents.
+Twitter is one of the most popular social media in the U.S. and used by influential politicians including US presidents.
 Twitter has been proven to be a tool to predict the real world.
-There are many researches on the relationship between Twitter and stock market.
+There are many kinds of research on the relationship between Twitter and the stock market.
 The most famous study is Twitter mood predicts the stock market by J Bollen which has been cited more than 3000 times.
 In this project, we sought to answer a question: Do politicians’ tweets match to their real-life behaviors?
-With the answer of this question, we can forecast the changes of political concerns by analyzing tweets.
+With the answer to this question, we can forecast the changes in political concerns by analyzing tweets.

 # Introduction